 Common Causes and Supportive Responses for Alzheimer’s-Related Behaviors

 Especially with middle to late stage Alzheimer’s, oftentimes a person cannot express how he or she feels with words and instead communicates feelings through some common dementia behaviors.
-Successfully dealing with problem behaviors in persons with Alzheimer’s disease begins by:
+Successfully dealing with challenging dementia behaviors in persons with Alzheimer’s disease begins by:

 - Identifying the cause of the behavior or “trigger”.
 Questions to think about are: